Bank of Canada makes shock rate cut on oil concerns

 "The considerably lower profile for oil prices will be unambiguously negative for the Canadian economy in 2015 and subsequent years," the central bank said in its quarterly Monetary Policy Report.

-The cut caught markets by surprise and sent the Canadian dollar to a 5-1/2-year low against the greenback.
+The cut caught markets by surprise and sent the Canadian dollar to a 5-1/2-year low against the greenback CAD=D4.
 The Toronto stock market's main index surged 1.5 percent.

 "We didn't think things had deteriorated enough for the Bank of Canada to move as quickly as this," said Adam Cole, head of G10 FX strategy for RBC in London.